Course content - 2-week Pre-sessional (on campus)

 *All times are local, UK time

-All materials will be electronic and accessed via Canvas, which is our central learning environment (CLE).
+All materials are digital and can be accesses via Canvas, which is our central learning environment (CLE).

 - access to a laptop or a tablet - mobile phones are not suitable;